welrachid/redirect-server/README.md

 Check the config.php file to see what settings you can look at

 You will need to add both run.php and cleanup.php to your cronjobs and run as root (They will issue certificate, delete certificate, restart apache2 and change enabled sites.)

+Example (will run on each minute of each day.
+It will cleanup first, and then run and generate new certificates.) echo '* * * * * cd /var/www/cli/ && php cleanup.php && php run.php' > /etc/cron.d/redirect-server

 ## CLI